Robert Burns World Federation: Annual Conference

 The RBWF holds an annual business and learning Conference every year and has done so since 1885, exceptions being 1914 and 1939.
 From 1885 to 1893 the conferences were held in Kilmarnock and after that date they were held at sites throughout the United kingdom and internationally.
 In 2018 the conference was held in Irvine, Scotland and in 2019 it took place in Glasgow, Scotland.
 The Glynhill Hotel, Renfrew (near Glasgow Airport) is the venue for the Conference which will take place from 3 to 6 September 2020.
 The RBWF awards Honorary Life Memberships and certificates to recognise outstanding service and other contributions to the federation and to the furtherance of the memory of Robert Burns and his works.

 The Burns Chronicle

 A 'Burns Chronicle' is issued every year and was first published by the Burns Federation in 1891.
 The Chronicle, contains current articles on Robert Burns and Scottish enlightenment and acts as a record of club activities with special editions issued for events such as the 2009 'Homecoming'.
 Duncan McNaught was the second editor and held the post for 32 years.
 A regular 'Newsletter' is produced giving details of Burns Clubs and their activities, conferences, important visitors, publications, etc. The majority of these have now been digitised and are available online.

 Websites

-The RBWF is represented on Facebook, Twitter and has its own dedicated website.
+The RBWF is represented on social media and has its own dedicated website.